DongzeHE/scpca-docs/docs/faq.md

 However, for most participants, only a single sample was collected and submitted for sequencing.
 Because of this, many of the samples do not have a separate participant ID.
 A `participant_id` is required for all samples that were derived from the same participant as at least one other sample.
-They may also be present for samples in which there is only one sample collected from a participant, but for this scenario the presence of a `participant_id` is optional.
+They may also be present for samples in which only one sample is collected from a participant, but for this scenario, the presence of a `participant_id` is optional.

 ## What is a multiplexed sample?